Our Divorce Lawyer Answers Some Common Questions

 Yes, modifications to existing arrangements can be made if circumstances warrant reconsideration.
 For instance, if one former spouse loses a job, that might affect child or spousal support terms.
 We can help determine if modifications are appropriate and work with you to make those changes.

 A divorcing couple is generally free to make their own settlement agreement covering who gets to take which items of marital property.
 But parting spouses do not always agree.
 In these cases, the court will make decisions regarding who gets what property.
-When the court gets involved, it requires the spouses to disclose all information about their assets, liabilities, retirement and income.
+When the court gets involved, the spouses must disclose all information about their assets, liabilities, retirement and income.
 The court then makes an equitable division of the assets and debts.

 If the other person in the relationship has been abusive or if you reasonably fear that the person will abuse you or the children, our family law attorneys can help you seek an order of protection from the court.
 An order of protection prevents the abusive individual from contacting you, the children and any other protected party.
 A person who breaks an order of protection will be arrested and charged.